emfcamp/Website/templates/about/health.md

 If you have an *urgent* medical issue, head to the first aid tent, call 1099 on the phone system, or ask any volunteer with a radio.
 Only dial 999 as a last resort &mdash; we have paramedics on site who will get to you quicker.

-If you don't think you have a medical issue but you're not feeling great, head to the welfare tent (1095 on the phone system) where volunteers will help you out, offering safe and relaxing shelter, hydration, and friendly ear to talk to - it's our recuperation space.
+If it's not a medical issue but you just don't feel great, head to the Welfare tent (1095 on the phone system) where volunteers will help you out, offering safe and relaxing shelter, hydration, and friendly ear to talk to - it's our recuperation space.

 ## Refund policy